Turetta, farewell letter: "I killed Giulia". Then the sambuca for suicide

 Giulia Cecchettin and Filippo Turetta

 Now the trial awaits him: the preliminary hearing will be held on July 15 and 18.
 Giulia’s killer then said that to convince himself to take his own life he started surfing the Internet, looking for information about himself.
 “I opened Google Chrome, I was looking for news that would make me feel quite bad to have the courage to commit suicide, but I read that my parents hoped to find me still alive and I had the opposite effect, so I resigned myself to never committing suicide again, and to being arrested.
-I wanted to take my own life with a knife I had boughtbut I couldn’t do it.
-I thought that if I had smoked and drunk sambuca It would have been easier to commit suicide, but instead I vomited in the car.”
+I wanted to take my own life with a knife I had bought, but I did not succeed.
+I thought if I smoked and drank sambuca It would have been easier to commit suicide, but instead I vomited in the car.”

 #Turetta #farewell #letter #killed #Giulia #sambuca #suicide